This article originally appeared on VICE Canada.

 In the midst of heated debate over whether the Royal Canadian Mounted Police (RCMP) and the Canadian Security Intelligence Service (CSIS) should have expanded powers to investigate terror threats, C-SONORE reveals the tactics—some possibly unconstitutional, many seemingly ineffective—in the anti-terror investigators' toolbox.

-The activist at the centre of it all says he is there thanks to the work of one man, a fellow revolutionary who belonged to now-disbanded wings of the Parti Communiste Révolutionnaire: A traitor who passed along intelligence to the anti-terror squad.
+The activist at the center of it all says he is there thanks to the work of one man, a fellow revolutionary who belonged to now-disbanded wings of the Parti Communiste Révolutionnaire: a traitor who passed along intelligence to the anti-terror squad.

-Eric is at the top of the list of suspects.
-Oli is conspicuously missing from it.
+A man named Eric is at the top of the list of suspects, while someone we'll call Oli is conspicuously missing from it.

 Eric met Oli in 2004.